getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/configure-scms.md

 2. Check your Email for the alert about the new error and click **View on Sentry** to open the issue page

-3. In the main pain, notice the `SUSPECT COMMITS` section now points to a commit that most likely introduced the error.
+3. In the main panel, notice the `SUSPECT COMMITS` section now points to a commit that most likely introduced the error.
 You can click on the commit button to see the actual commit details on GitHub

-4. In the right side pain, under `Suggested Assignees` - you'll see that the author of the suspect commit is listed as a suggested assignee for this issue
+4. In the right side panel, under `Suggested Assignees` - you'll see that the author of the suspect commit is listed as a suggested assignee for this issue

     ![Updated Makefile]({% asset guides/integrate-frontend/configure-scms-04.png @path %})